 Develop a Comprehensive Audit Plan

 Once you have a clear understanding of your current security measures, the next step is to develop a comprehensive audit plan.
-This includes defining objectives, assembling an audit team, and preparing necessary documentation to guide the audit process effectively.
+This plan should outline your objectives, identify the audit team, and include the documentation needed to ensure the audit runs smoothly.

 Define Audit Objectives